Pardon for convicted miners but no compensation

 They said they sympathised with miners who lost out on redundancy payments and pension rights but it was up to the UK government to pay compensation.

-A Scottish government spokesman said: "By offering a pardon, the Scottish government is doing what it can within its powers to restore dignity to individuals who meet the qualifying criteria and their families.
-It is important that the effect of the pardon is not diluted for miners and those closest to them.
+Justice Secretary Keith Brown said: "By securing this pardon, we have done what we can within our powers to restore dignity to individuals who meet the qualifying criteria and their families.

-"It is for the UK government to devise a scheme and make compensation payments to former miners and their families.
-We will continue to press the UK government for a UK-wide public inquiry which should also include the payment of compensation and have written to the home secretary this week urging her to reconsider her position given the strong support for this landmark bill."
+"It is now right that the UK government recognises the passing of this historic legislation and gives further consideration to a UK-wide public inquiry and the payment of compensation to former miners.

+"I have written to the Home Secretary this week urging her to reconsider her position given the strong support for this landmark bill."